mpampuch/useful_unix_commands/README.md

 # Nested parameter expansion in bash

 - bash doesn't do nested parameter expansion.
-- Have to preface a parameter expansion with `eval` and `\` is what the eval command is for
+- Have to preface a parameter expansion with `eval` and `\S` is what the eval command is for

 ```
 eval variable=\${${var}[j]}